-Pulse based signal for flow / energy, applied to input S7
+Pulse based signal for flow / power, applied to input S7 For monitoring: Frequency range is 0.01 - 200 Hz as l

-For monitoring:

-Frequency range is 0.01 - 200 Hz

 For limitation:

 Minimum frequency is recommended to be 1 Hz in order to have a stable control.
 Furthermore, the pulses must appear regularly.